kubernetes/community/contributors/design-proposals/admission_control_extension.md

 *around* Kubernetes, forcing all changes to policy to go through the Kubernetes codebase review gate (when such review is unnecessary or disruptive to Kubernetes itself).

+### Ordering of admission

+Previous work has described a logical ordering for admission:

+1. defaulting (PodPreset)
+2. mutation (ClusterResourceOverride)
+3. validation (PodSecurityPolicy)
+4. transactional (ResourceQuota)

+Most controllers fit cleanly into one of these buckets.
+Controllers that need to act in multiple phases are often best split into separate admission controllers, although today we offer no code mechanism to share a request local cache.
+Extension may need to occur at each of these phases.

 ## Design

 It should be possible to perform holistic policy enforcement in Kubernetes without the recompilation of the core project as plugins that can be added and removed to a stock Kubernetes release.
-That extension of admission control should leverage similar mechanisms to our existing controller frameworks where possible and otherwise be performant and reliable.
+That extension of admission control should leverage similar our existing controller patterns and codebase where possible.
+Extension must be as performant and reliable as other core mechanisms.

 ### Requirements